LetsDNS/letsdns/docs/source/config.rst

     Create DANE TLSA records for the certificates defined in a configuration section.

-- cert_XYZ_path = */path/to/cert.pem*
+- cert_ID_path = */path/to/cert.pem*

-  Path to certificate *XYZ*.
-You can replace *XYZ* with any combination of numbers and letters.
-By varying *XYZ*, you can define as many certificates as you need, limited only by available disk space and memory.
+  Path to a x509 certificate.
+Replace *ID* with any unique combination of numbers and letters.
+By varying *ID*, you can define as many certificates as you need, limited only by available disk space and memory.
+The *ID* ties certificate records and paths together.

-- cert_XYZ_record = *usage-selector-type*
+- cert_ID_record = *usage-selector-type*

-  Certificate usage, TLSA selector and TLSA matching type.
-See `RFC 7671`_.
-Dashes will be replaced with spaces, so an input of ``3-1-1`` will result in "...
+  Certificate usage, TLSA selector and TLSA matching type, separated by dashes.
+The dashes will be replaced with spaces, so an input of ``3-1-1`` will result in "...
 TLSA 3 1 1 ...".
-The *XYZ* placeholder ties certificate records and paths together.
+See `RFC 7671`_ for more information.

 .. _RFC 7671: https://datatracker.ietf.org/doc/html/rfc7671